premchander-revature/interviewquestions/.NET FULL STACK/C#Collections.md

 **Queue**: It represents a first-in, first-out collection of objects.

-**Hashtable**: It represents a collection of key/value pairs that are organized based on the hash code of the key.
+**HashTable**: It represents a collection of key/value pairs that are organized based on the hash code of the key.

 **SortedList**:  It represents a collection of key/value pairs that are sorted by the keys and are accessible by key and by index.